History M.A. Handbook

 The Plan of Graduate Work lists members of students’ advisory committee and the courses that they plan to take to fulfill degree requirements.
 Students should choose both their advisory committee and their courses in consultation with their advisor.

 Create and Save a Plan of Graduate Work: In the first semester, students should “Create” a Plan of Graduate Work through MyPack Portal.
 Each semester when students register for classes for the next semester, they should “Save” updates to their Plan of Graduate Work.
-See the Graduate Schools SIS: User Resources page for video tutorials on creating your plan of work.

 Courses on the Plan of Graduate Work: Students must list their core courses, major courses, minor courses, and thesis courses.
 In most cases, History students must list all these courses, even courses for their minor field, as “Major” courses.
 Students whose minor field is not evident on the Plan of Graduate Work should include a “Comment” identifying their minor field.
 (Students who complete a minor program rather than a minor field should list their minor program classes as “Minor.”)
 Students including inter-institutional courses on their Plan of Graduate Work should include a “Comment” listing the institution, course number, and course title.
 Students including an independent study on their Plan of Graduate Work should include a “Comment” identifying the course topic.
 Students may only list courses that fulfill degree requirements.
 They should not list courses, like foreign language courses, that do not fulfill degree requirements.
 Students may only list graduate-level courses on the Plan of Graduate Work.